-The Office of Learner Advocacy & Wellness (LAW) in the Faculty of Medicine & Dentistry looks after issues pertaining to the health and well-being of learners.
+The Office of Advocacy & Wellbeing (AW) in the Faculty of Medicine & Dentistry looks after issues pertaining to the health and well-being of learners.
 The office also advocates on their behalf.

 Learner health and well-being include both physical and mental health.
 We provide counselling on academic and personal matters.
 We also provide advice and help accommodate the needs of learners with special circumstances.
 Our aim is to ensure that undergraduate learners are well supported and able to perform to the best of their abilities.